The Pristine HeII Emitter near GN-z11: Constraining the Mass Distribution of the First Stars: Discussion and Conclusions

-Given these IMF constraints, we infer a total PopIII stellar mass of $ 2\cdot 10^4 < M_\star /M_\odot < 6 \cdot 10^5$ to reproduce the observed He II luminosity, roughly consistent with predictions from cosmological models and simulations at $z\approx 11$ \citep[e.g.,][]{Jaacks2019, Hazlett2025}.
+Given these IMF constraints, we infer a total PopIII stellar mass of $ 2\cdot 10^4 < M_\star /M_\odot < 6 \cdot 10^5$ to reproduce the observed HeII luminosity.
+Our mass estimates are roughly consistent with predictions from cosmological models and simulations at $z\approx 11$ \citep[e.g.,][]{Jaacks2019, ventura2024, Hazlett2025, jeong2026}, although on the higher side, which is expected due to the vicinity to a massive galaxy like GN-z11.
+Assuming a lower maximum mass for PopIII stars would imply even higher stellar masses, in disagreement with theoretical studies.
+This motivates our choice of employing a PopIII IMF up to $1000 M_\odot$ and further supports our top-heavy IMF scenario.
 However, strong degeneracies remain between IMF, stellar mass, and age (Fig.~\ref{fig:fig3}).

 Extremely top-heavy IMFs, either flat or with a Salpeter slope but a peak at $M_{ch} \geq 140 M_{\odot}$, i.e., in the mass range of PISNe, are predicted for low stellar masses $\approx (2-3)\cdot 10^{4}M_{\odot}$.
 This is particularly intriguing in light of recent results of a putative high-$z$ PISN detection at $z\approx 15$ \citep[][]{gandolfi+2026, ferrara+2026}, and the prospect of detecting their chemical signatures in high-$z$ gas clouds \citep{Vanni2024}.
 In this context, C1 may provide direct constraints on the progenitor population of such energetic explosions.